Flag of Ukraine

 • [["${file.mime}", "regex", "image"]]

-Warning: If you would like to match against a null value or a value that is not present (like an audio file does not have a video_codec property in its metadata), please match against "" (an empty string) instead.
-We'll support proper matching against null in the future, but we cannot easily right now without breaking backwards compatibility.
+Warning: If you would like to match against a null value or a value that is not present (like an audio file does not have a video_codec property in its metadata), match against "" (an empty string) instead.
+We’ll support proper matching against null in the future, but we cannot easily do so right now without breaking backwards compatibility.

 Conditions as JavaScript

-The accepts and declines parameters can each be set to Strings of JavaScript, which return a Boolean value.
+The accepts and declines parameters can each be set to strings of JavaScript, which return a boolean value.

 Examples: